Meet Jade Walker: Redefining Endometriosis Care

 Contraception method of choice: Cycle tracking and condoms baby!

-You can follow Jade on Instagram and read more insights from her via her website.
+You can follow Naturopath Jade Walker on Instagram, check out her much-loved Hey Sister! brand , and read more insights from her on her website.

 Medical Disclaimer: This blog is for information purposes and is not intended to be a substitute for professional medical advice and should not be relied on as health or personal advice.
 Always consult a healthcare provider or a qualified medical expert for concerns or questions regarding your own health.